Tobias Adrian: Career

 While working at the Federal Reserve, Adrian made substantial contributions to the role of financial intermediaries in monetary policy transmission, with Hyun-Song Shin.
 He also documented how the inversion of the yield curve can be viewed as a causal transmission channel for monetary policy tightening, with Hyun-Song Shin and Arturo Estrella.
 This is based on earlier work with Estrella that documented the forecasting power of the yield curve.
 Adrian also worked on widely adopted yield curve models with Richard Crump and Emanuel Moench.

 Together with Markus Brunnermeier of Princeton University, Adrian created one of the first measures of systemic risk, the CoVaR.
 This measure, which takes into account spillover and contagion effects between asset classes and industries, was used to stress test banks following the great recession.

 Adrian has published extensively on the topic of market liquidity, including policy effects and its procyclical behavior.
-He has also written on the importance of the shadow banking system in capital markets, and its prominent role in the development of the financial crisis of 2007–2008.
+He has also written on the importance of the shadow banking system in capital markets, and its prominent role in the 2008 financial crisis.

 More recently, Adrian has studied how financial conditions present asymmetric risks to GDP growth with Domenico Giannone and Nina Boyarchenko.
 This work led to a novel model for economic forecasting, under which multimodal distributions (allowing both "good" and "bad" outcomes) arise naturally under tight financial conditions.
+With Patrick Bolton and Alissa Kleinnijenhuis, Adrian has conducted a first empirical study of the costs and benefits of phasing out coal around the world, and documented a large net social gain on the order of trillions.
+Their work establishes a novel economic foundation for climate finance.